 It is really important to heed Coastguard and weather warnings if you want to visit the coast in wild weather.
 Waves are unpredictable and many an unwary onlooker has been swept off their feet by a rogue one, leaving them soaked at best and in serious danger if swept out to sea.

-I had booked a Sunday lunch at Ben Tunnicliffe’s restaurant alongside the beach at Sennen with my lovely friends from Potluck Cornwall, a group of food lovers on a mission to try out great foodie venues all over the county.
+I had booked a Sunday lunch at Ben Tunnicliffe’s restaurant (now the Surf Beach Bar) alongside the beach at Sennen with my lovely friends from Potluck Cornwall, a group of food lovers on a mission to try out great foodie venues all over the county.

 My mission that day was to fit in a walk to Land’s End and back, some 3 miles to work up an appetite for lunch.
 Parking was easy in the huge car park in Sennen village – the most difficult part getting anoraks, boots and leggings on the the howling gale!